Read the script

 Pierre: That year, I fell in love with my teacher.
 She was so kind, so beautiful, I wrote a love poem to her every night.

 Juan: Love poems?
 That’s not homework!

-Fatima: Done!
+Fatima: (holding the questions for the parent-teacher conferences) Done!
 We did it!
 Let’s give this to the parent coordinator.

 Carmen: She can make copies, and give it to the other parents.

 Juan: What is this a picture of, Lupe?